 Fiona Brockhoff’s city garden which, was built by her partner David Swann, is a small, leafy design in Toorak.
 Its three spaces include a gravel entry courtyard, a leafy side passageway and a rear courtyard.
 Timber screens on the home provide a simple backdrop to the garden, which has a raised concrete tank swimming pool.
 It’s unusual plant palette includes striking plant combinations featuring big leafed plants like elephant’s ears, angel’s trumpets, castor oil plants and giant birds of paradise.

 Following our visit, we enjoy a light lunch at a private home.
-The Victorian Terrace features a small courtyard designed by John Patrick.
+The Victorian Terrace features a small front terrace designed by John Patrick.